YsfBzkrt/TestRepo/README.md

 # **Python Project for Data Science – Stock Price Analysis**

 ## **Project Overview**
-This repository contains a basic data analysis project for the course **"Python Project for Data Science"** offere by **IBM**.
+This repository meant to contain a basic data analysis project for the course **"Python Project for Data Science"** offered by **IBM**.
+However, I am not sure that I am legally allowed to upload it.
+Thus, the uploaded files are empty.
 The project focuses on retrieving financial data using web scraping and transforming it into a structured format for analysis.

 ## **Objective**
 The goal of this project is to: